 A very interesting look into 19th century China life and culture.

-Set against the backdrop of NYC’s Dakota Building, this historical fiction novel is rich in detail and full of plot twists and surprises.
+Set against the backdrop of New Uprl City’s Dakota Building, this historical fiction novel is rich in detail and full of plot twists and surprises.
 It’s also an interesting comparison of the status of women in the 19th and 20th centuries.
 It was enjoyed by all seven attendees this month.

 This book received a unanimous thumbs up from everyone in Book Club.
 The setting for this historical novel is the Smoky Mountains during and after the Civil War.
 The main character, Lydia McQueen, proves to be a person of great determination and integrity during times of hardship and struggle.